microsoft/CsWin32/README.md

 Other supporting types are defined within or under the `Windows.Win32` namespace.
 Discovery of the namespace for a given type can be done with the Go To All feature (Ctrl+T) in Visual Studio with the type name as the search query.

-A project may include many NativeMethods.txt files.
+A project may include many NativeMethods.txt files (each one necessarily in its own directory).
 CsWin32 will read them all to generate APIs, provided these files are included as `AdditionalFiles` in the project.
 A `NativeMethods.txt` file directly in the project directory is added automatically to `AdditionalFiles`.
 Files in other directories must be added to the project file manually.

+Whether API requests are all in a single NativeMethods.txt file or split across many makes no difference to the generated result.
+We recommend using just one NativeMethods.txt file and keeping it sorted for easy bookkeeping.
+Multiple files perhaps makes the most sense in a Shared Project scenario where several API requests will be common across many projects, so sharing a NativeMethods.txt file with those same projects that contain all the necessary APIs for the set of shared source files make maintenance easier.

 ### Customizing generated code